 Bachelor of Arts or Bachelor of Science degree in physics.
 With either degree, a student may attain certification to teach at the secondary level,

-minors may be obtained in physics and natural science.
+minors may be obtained in physics, astronomy and natural science.
 Many courses in

 astronomy are offered at the introductory and advanced levels.
 Pre-professional

 fields of study, such as engineering and medicine, are serviced by designated

 Classes are small, and students majoring in physics are able to

 work directly with the faculty early in their academic careers.
 Faculty conduct

 research in areas such as astrophysics, solid state ionics, superconductivity,